 However, distribution alone is not sufficient to understand the extent of poverty.
 One third of the poorest 20% of people globally, some 441 million people, live in least developed countries (LDCs).
 Depth of poverty - how far below the poverty line poor people's incomes are - also tends to be greater for those in the poorest 20% that live in LDCs.
-All of the 20 countries in deepest poverty are LDCs apart from Nigeria.
-Average incomes of the poorest 20% living in Madagascar and Democratic Republic of Congo are less than 70 cents a day.
-Poverty is much shallower in countries such as India (\$1.34) and China (\$1.44), although even in these countries poverty may still be concentrated in particular states.
+All of the 20 countries in with the largest poverty gap are LDCs apart from one, Nigeria.3 Poverty depths range from 55% in Madagascar to much lower levels of 9% in India and 2% in China, to just 0.1% in Turkey. although even in these countries poverty may still be concentrated in particular states.

 The countries where the global poorest 20% live tend to be low capacity and vulnerable.
 Some 73% of the poorest 20% live in countries where government spending per person in 2011 was below \$1,500 a year, while 28% of the poorest 20% are in countries where the figure is below \$500 a year.
-These compare with \$15,700 a year in high-income countries.3 Nearly all (99%) of the people in the poorest 20% live in countries considered to be environmentally vulnerable, which include China and India, or seen as politically fragile, or both.
+These compare with \$15,700 a year in high-income countries.
+A Nearly all (99%) of the people in the poorest 20% live in countries considered to be environmentally vulnerable. which include China and India, or seen as politically fragile, or both.